-Optometry is a science concerned with the study and therapy of diseases and disorders associated with eyesight, like refractive errors, color blindness, etc. The field of optometry is charismatic, challenging, and offers many opportunities for personal growth.
-It is an independent and registered profession performed by healthcare persons called optometrists.
+Optometry is a science concerned with the study and therapy of diseases and disorders associated with eyesight.
+The field of optometry is charismatic, challenging, and offers many opportunities for personal growth.
+It is an independent and registered profession performed by healthcare professionals referred to as optometrists.

 The World Council of Optometry

 The main objective of the World Council of Optometry (WCO) is to promote improved access to vision care through education and awareness campaigns.
-Both WCO and the World Health Organization (WHO) collaboratively aim to enhance eyecare health by universal eye examinations and taking steps to limit increasing cases of deterioration of eyesight and unnecessary blindness to 25% by the year 2019.
+Both WCO and the World Health Organization (WHO) collaboratively aim to enhance eye care health by providing universal eye examinations and taking steps to limit the deterioration of eyesight and unnecessary blindness.

 WCO supports an organization called the World Optometry Foundation (WOF), which provides funds for the growth of optometry as a discipline and to check negotiable blindness around the world.
-The funds are used to enhance education in optometry schools, initiate and conduct health programs for the public, and also help underdeveloped nations by providing clinical and educational materials.
+The funds are used to enhance education in optometry schools, initiate and conduct health programs for the public, as well as help underdeveloped nations by providing clinical and educational materials.

 The American Optometry Association

-- AOA supports the low eyesight concept performed by optometrists: Each individual has different types of low eyesight problems, which require different treatment procedures.
-Here, the optometrist focuses on establishing a therapy plan for each patient based on their specific vision condition, and helps them to improve their poor eyesight.
+The AOA supports the low eyesight concept performed by optometrists.
+Each individual has different types of low eyesight problems, which require different treatment procedures.
+Here, the optometrist focuses on establishing a therapy plan for each patient based on their specific vision condition and helps them to improve their poor eyesight.

-- AOA to publish news magazine: In 2014, AOA published an advanced news magazine that presented detailed and well-organized material about the changes in healthcare standards.
+The AOA also publishes a news magazine.
+In 2014, the AOA published an advanced news magazine that presented detailed and well-organized material about the changes in healthcare standards.

 The Association of Optometrists

-- The Association of Optometrists (AOP) encourages universities such as the Manchester University, UK, to enhance the Master’s degree course in Optometry, which can provide increased learning opportunities for graduates.
+The Association of Optometrists (AOP) encourages universities such as the Manchester University in the United Kingdom, to enhance the Master’s degree course in Optometry, which can provide increased learning opportunities for graduates.

-- Currently, AOP aims at improvement in the profile of optometry and eye health by launching a survey panel that will give optometrists the exclusive opportunity to share their ideas on eye health issues.
+Currently, AOP aims to improve the profile of optometry and eye health by launching a survey panel that will give optometrists the exclusive opportunity to share their ideas on eye health issues.

 Association of Schools and Colleges of Optometry

-- Stop the freeze campaign by Optometry Australia (OA): A movement called “Stop the Freeze” was launched by the OA against the government in order to execute a generous and equitable Medicare for optometry.
+A movement called “Stop the Freeze” was launched by Optometry Australia (OA) against the government in order to execute a generous and equitable Medicare for optometry.